Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Installation only takes a few seconds, to verify that the firmware has been successfully installed, the file on the microSD card must have been renamed to `ROBIN_NANO35.BIN.CUR` and the version on the `System Loads` tile must have been changed.

-Note: Access to the microSD port of the motherboard being impossible as it is, because of the pneufit just in front, I modeled a new support available in `STL Files` section.
+Note: Access to the microSD port of the motherboard being impossible as it is, because of the pneufit just in front, I modeled a new support available in `STL Files` section (Thanks to https://www.lesimprimantes3d.fr/ for photos).

 ![1](https://user-images.githubusercontent.com/12702322/188274940-e660a798-93a0-495f-9cf0-842c3893f6d4.jpg)